-Confirming the presence of a myopathy associated with any 1 of the above disorders
+Confirming the presence of a myopathy associated with any 1 of the disorders listed in Clinical Information

 May suggest a myopathic cause for acute renal failure

-Increased excretion of urinary myoglobin suggests the disorders listed above.
+Increased excretion of urinary myoglobin suggests the disorders listed in Clinical Information.

 Most clinically significant elevations are elevated 2 to 10 times normal.